Royal Melbourne Golf Club

 The middle of those bunkers defending the right has a skull-like appearance.
 Not wanting to make the same mistake I did, Menekse clubbed down.
 We watched her 6-iron fly the first bunker, but land dead center into the skull bunker!
 With an uphill shot, she laid open her sand wedge and scarred the face of the skull with a slash of her wedge.
 Her ball popped up, flew the tall lip, and sat on contact.
 It was a great shot, and she was happy to escape danger!

 The Incredible Sixteenth

-I hit what is probably the greatest 5-wood in my life to 15-feet on the par 3 sixteenth!
-At 221-yards, sixteen is the longest par three on either course at Royal Melbourne.
-The surprisingly small green is protected by a plethora of bunkers left, and a large bunker right.
+I hit what is probably the greatest 5-wood in my life to 15 feet on the par 3 sixteenth!
+At 202 meters (221 yards), sixteen is the longest par three on either course at Royal Melbourne.
+The surprisingly small green is protected by a plethora of bunkers on the left, and a large bunker right.
 Similar to thirteen, anything long here will roll off the back of the green.

 Knowing that one of the many troubles on sixteen will certainly catch anything but your greatest efforts, Menekse rocked her tee shot over the left-side bunker short, coming to a stop before reaching the right-side hazard.
-With a clear path to the pin, she pitched up to 10-feet, setting herself up for an easy four.
+With a clear path to the pin, she pitched up inside 2 meters, setting herself up for an easy four.
 We happily walked away from the incredible sixteenth, both with net birdies!